oneapi-src/oneDNN/source/programming_model.rst

 The programming model assumes that the main usage is to support deep learning (DL) frameworks or inference engines.
 DL frameworks have their own representation for the computation graph. oneDNN Graph API is used to offload or accelerate graph partitions from a framework graph.
-In the description below, graph refers to the graph built by oneDNN Graph implementation, and framework graph refers to the graph built by the DL framework.
+In the description below, “graph” refers to the graph built by oneDNN Graph implementation, and “framework graph” refers to the graph built by the DL framework.

 A deep learning computation graph consists of deep neural network (DNN) operations.
 A DNN operation is a function that takes input data and returns